lambdaclass/concrete/ROADMAP.md

    generated registry.
 Fixture prefixes such as `adversarial_`, `regress_`, and `error_` are migration evidence for area ownership, not a request for a one-shot directory rename.
-Generate pre-push path-to-job routing from the same ownership records and prove local/hosted job parity; do not create a second routing manifest.
+Generate pre-push path-to-job routing from the same ownership records, generate the local/hosted command registry rather than scraping workflow text, and prove selection, command, and liveness parity; do not create a second routing manifest.
 4. **Canonical corpus homes.** User-facing programs are classified as tutorial, showcase, workload, evidence example, or known-hole example.
    Compiler regressions and bug witnesses live under a checked test-corpus